 Add the water

-Fill the jar the rest of the way full with water and cover with cheese cloth, mesh, or lid with holes.
+Fill the jar the rest of the way full with water and cover it with cheesecloth, mesh, or a lid with holes.

 Find just the right spot!

 The beans will need some time to soak in order to get them ready for sprouting.
 Set the jar out of direct sunlight and let sit for 8 to 10 hours.

 You don’t want them in the dark, however, don’t put them on the windowsill either.

 Drain the soaking water from the beans.
 Rinse them with cool water and drain them again.
 You are now ready to start sprouting!

 The next step will take a few days and will need a bit of tender loving care from you.
 Set the jar in a warm, dark place and rinse twice a day with fresh water.
 This will help keep them damp and prevent mold growth.

 Sprouting should begin at about day 3 and they should be ready to eat by day 6.
 This timeline will vary slightly depending on the types of beans or seeds you choose to use.

 Remove the sprouts when they are approximately three inches long.
 Rinse, drain, and spread the sprouts out on a clean paper towel overnight to allow excess moisture to evaporate.

 Eat and enjoy!